 The main reason why you would consider buying the L24q is its display, so what’s so good about it?

 Well, for one, it is a QHD display, as established in the introduction.
 And with a 1440p resolution, the image looks noticeably sharper than what a regular 1080p monitor can produce, and many gamers have noted that even this relatively minor step up in resolution can be a significant boost when it comes to graphics fidelity.

-But of course, the resolution is not all there is to this display – what we’re looking at here is an IPS panel, meaning that it offers some advantages (as well as disadvantages) particular for this type of panel.
+But of course, the resolution is not all there is to this display – what we’re looking at is an IPS panel, meaning that it offers some advantages (as well as disadvantages) particular for this type of panel.
 Mainly, it has excellent color reproduction.
 The colors are accurate, vibrant, and practically pop out of the screen.
 And though it cannot rival some high-end IPS monitors in this regard, it is certainly quite something in a sub-$200 monitor.

-Of course, IPS panels aren’t without drawbacks, and one of the key drawbacks that can be noticed in the case of the L24q is lackluster pixel response time.
+Of course, IPS panels aren’t without downsides, and one of the key drawbacks that can be noticed in the case of the L24q is lackluster pixel response time.
 Response time of 4 milliseconds is the best that an IPS panel can do, and while this monitor does have a 4ms response time, there is some motion blur that you’re bound to notice, especially if you’re used to faster, more responsive monitors.